Your Challenge Today:

 Another exciting discovery from this ground-breaking research concerns the body’s regulation of pain and stress and its relationship to romantic love.
 The study shows intense romantic love activates specific regions of the brain.
 These areas are also involved in the body’s response to pain and stress.
 Past research has suggested that the goal of the attachment system is to feel a sense of security.
 This data indicates that our association with an attachment figure reduces pain and stress.
 We can surmise from this information that feeling safe and secure is essential in long-term romantic, loving relationship.

 Friendship-Based Love vs. Romantic Love

 The research confirms a surprising difference between romantic love and friendship-based love.
 This research has suggested that wanting and liking are two different motivations, which are mutually exclusive.
-The evidence of the study show that romantic/passionate love is associated with characteristics of wanting, while friendship-based love related characteristics of liking.
+The evidence of the study shows that romantic/passionate love is associated with characteristics of wanting, while friendship-based love related characteristics of liking.
 The data suggest that romantic love is a motivation or a drive based on wanting, focused on a specific target, rather than a feeling or emotion.
 The same ‘wanting’ that fuels our desire for attachment, perhaps.

 Long-Term Romantic Love vs. Early-Stage Love

 While long-term romantic appears similar to early-stage romantic love, the study indicates that many more brain regions are affected by long-term romantic love than in early-stage love.
 The scans reveal long-term love promotes brain activity which was not active in early-stage love.
 These areas are involved in regulating anxiety and pain.
 This data suggests that one crucial distinction between long-term love and early-stage love is a sense of calmness, characteristic the stability, security, and safety found in attachment and the love that binds us.

 - We have learned that romantic love can be sustained in long-term relationships, yahoo!